Wellington, St Margaret of Antioch

 Three bat species are recorded in St Margaret’s—Natterer’s bats, brown long-eared bats and soprano pipistrelles.
 Bat droppings and urine from the maternity colony of Natterer’s bats are widespread in the nave, aisles and transept.
 Covers are needed throughout the summer breeding season to protect the fittings, furnishings and memorials, and the constant need to clean up the bat mess, especially throughout the summer, places an onerous burden on the church volunteers.

-The plan is to move the Natterer’s bats away from the west tower and nave (where most mess occurs and where the PCC wants to develop a space for community activities), into the less sensitive area of the north aisle and north transept.
+The roost spaces in the west tower, where most mess occurs, have been closed and new roosting boxes created in the less sensitive areas of the north aisle and north transept.
 The first stage of this work was completed in March 2021 and the second in April 2022.
-The Bats in Churches Project is providing support for cleaning while the bat mitigation works are undertaken.
+The Bats in Churches Project provided support for cleaning while the bat mitigation works were undertaken.

-In February 2020 children from Wellington Primary School visited St Margaret’s to learn about bats in churches.
+In February 2020 and May 2023 children from Wellington Primary School visited St Margaret’s to learn about bats in churches.